22 Ways To Create A Secure Attachment

 Develop a positive attitude

 Life isn't perfect.
 Eventually, something isn't going to go the way you think it should.
 Yet, you can shift your focus to look for the positive in your life.
-When something goes wrong, consider taking a problem-solving approach instead of dwelling on the negative.
+When something goes wrong or you encounter a strange situation, consider taking a problem-solving approach instead of dwelling on the negative.

 Parenting can be tough